-Early childhood experiences and family input are important in building emotional resilience in children.
+Early childhood experiences and family input are important in building positive emotional health and resilience in children.
 As children become older, their need for consistency and continuing family attachment continues to be critical for their emotional development and behaviour.

 It is widely accepted that childhood and early adolescent experiences play a vital role in later adult behaviour including how we cope with pressure and disappointment.